Nether403/Webknot/docs/guides/USER_GUIDE.md

 ### Sharing Your Success

-Built something amazing with LovaBolt?
+Built something amazing with WebKnot?
 We'd love to see it!

-- Share on social media with #LovaBolt
+- Share on social media with #WebKnot
 - Post in GitHub Discussions
-- Email us: hello@lovabolt.com
+- Email us: hello@WebKnot.com

 ---